Short Courses and Conferences

 Colorado School of Mines will award 1.9 Continuing Education Units (CEUs) upon completion of the 3-day course and 3.3 CEUs upon completion of the 5-day course.

-During 2013, two sessions of the 3-day course and four sessions of the 5-day course are being offered.
+Multiple sessions of the 3-day course and the 5-day course are being offered.
 Learn more...

 A listing of the topics covered during both the 3-day and the 5-day courses is available.
 Learn more...